-With fuel prices at their highest in 2 years, following the largest annual increase since 2010, motorists are increasingly being forced to shell out to fill up their tanks.
+With fuel prices at a record high, following the largest annual increase since 2010, motorists are increasingly being forced to shell out to fill up their tanks.

 Looking for ways to cut your petrol costs?
 Here are our top 5-tips to save you some cash on your commute: